 The Twenty Minute Rule

-If you take a look at how In N Out's location strategy, you will notice a pattern: the locations that are clumped together are almost always within twenty minutes of driving time between one another.
-We have followed this best practice as well at North Coast and have applied this to our five locations throughout North County.
-As we continue to add on more locations, this rule will govern where the next location will be.
+If you take a look at In N Out's location strategy, you will notice a pattern: the locations that are clumped together are almost always within twenty minutes of driving time between one another.
+North Coast Church has followed this practice and applied it to their six locations throughout North County.
+As they continue to add on more locations, this rule will govern where the next location will be.

 Most people in California are used to driving to get where they want to go, but on their own and in their comfort zone, they will not travel beyond 20 minutes (not 20 miles) to get to their desired location.
 Time is our greatest commodity, so this matters greatly.

 Remember: 20 minutes NOT 20 miles.